FabioHFerreira/demo/README.md

 - Including some text handly

-1. I learned to push modifications to GitHub
+1. I learned how to push modifications to GitHub